 Now I had all the pieces of the puzzle.
 I decided to travel to the places my ancestors were from, weaving parts of myself back together.
 These include Virginia, South Carolina, Texas, Arkansas, Louisiana, Illinois, Wisconsin, Ireland, Scotland, Sicily, Albania, Sierra Leone, Ghana, Rwanda, Senegal and Nigeria.

-Along the way, I am exploring ancestral places, family stories, Black history, the legacy of slavery, the immigrant experience, the complexities of adoption and being multiracial – and ultimately my own identity.
+I am writing stories and collecting audio as I explore ancestral places, genealogy, Black history, the legacy of slavery, the immigrant experience, the complexities of adoption and being multiracial – and ultimately my own identity.

-In sharing some of my stories, I hope to offer a window into what DNA travel is about – and inspire you to uncover hidden family histories and embark on your own heritage travel adventures.
+In sharing my stories, I hope to offer a window into DNA travel and the adoptee experience and DNA travel – and to inspire you to uncover hidden family histories and embark on your own heritage travel adventures.

 “I think that until you’re in a place where a story occurred, you don’t necessarily have all the pieces of it.
 You don’t necessarily know the full context of it.”

 “To understand and reconnect with our stories, the stories of the ancestors, is to build our identities.”